GradleUp/gratatouille/README.md

 }
 ```

-## Your build is more up-to-date

-Changing the implementation of a task doesn't invalidate your whole build anymore!
-Enjoy faster CI times and more granular task invalidation!

 ## Classloader isolation (optional)

 Gradle uses [multiple classloaders](https://dev.to/autonomousapps/build-compile-run-a-crash-course-in-classpaths-f4g), and it's notoriously really hard to understand where a given class is loaded from.